Storage/Computer Rack

 First, a coat of watered-down junk emulsion to prime and seal the surface, followed by a couple of coats of boring old white.

-Rough installation, and pretty random labeling.
+Rough installation, and pretty random labelling.
 This will be improved over time.

 Accessorise